oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

 #### Prebuilt OAM container image

-The prebuilt OAM July 2022 container image can be downloaded from [Oracle Container Registry](https://container-registry.oracle.com).
-This image is prebuilt by Oracle and includes Oracle Access Management 12.2.1.4.0, the July Patch Set Update (PSU) and other fixes released with the Critical Patch Update (CPU) program.
+The prebuilt OAM October 2022 container image can be downloaded from [Oracle Container Registry](https://container-registry.oracle.com).
+This image is prebuilt by Oracle and includes Oracle Access Management 12.2.1.4.0, the October Patch Set Update (PSU) and other fixes released with the Critical Patch Update (CPU) program.

 **Note**: Before using this image you must login to [Oracle Container Registry](https://container-registry.oracle.com), navigate to `Middleware` > `oam_cpu` and accept the license agreement.

-Alternatively the same image can also be downloaded from [My Oracle Support](https://support.oracle.com) by referring to the document ID 2723908.1.

 You can use this image in the following ways:

 - Pull the container image from the Oracle Container Registry automatically during the OAM Kubernetes deployment.
-- Manually pull the container image from the Oracle Container Registry or My Oracle Support, and then upload it to your own container registry.
+- Manually pull the container image from the Oracle Container Registry and then upload it to your own container registry.
-- Manually pull the container image from the Oracle Container Registry or My Oracle Support and manually stage it on the master node and each worker node.
+- Manually pull the container image from the Oracle Container Registry and manually stage it on the master node and each worker node.

 #### Build your own OAM container image using WebLogic Image Tool